Feeding raw diets (biologically appropriate raw foods) is becoming increasingly popular among dog owners.

 When choosing the ‘Frankenprey’ model, choose parts and pieces in boneless meat and beef, chicken, lamb, pork, rabbit, duck, game hen, goat, bison, deer, ostrich, kangaroo, etc.

 Cut boneless meats into food-sized portions and choose the ones that are the right size for your pet and freeze them.

 Although ground beef can be used occasionally, it is best to feed our pets mainly with whole unmilled raw food.

-This is because they are only minimally processed raw foods, which require the animal to use its teeth and jaws to gnaw, tear and tear it, which provides the type of natural cleansing, flossing and stimulating actions essential for the promotion of optimal health
+This is because they are only minimally processed raw foods, which require the animal to use its teeth and jaws to gnaw, tear, and tear it, providing natural cleansing, flossing, and provocative actions essential for promoting optimal health.

 Raw diet for puppies